oxinabox/LoggingExtrasJuliaCon2023/src/index.md

 .col[
 **Logging**

+High level abstraction

-High level abstraction, with default fancy styling (by `ConsoleLogger`)
+Default fancy styling (by `ConsoleLogger`)

-Routable with log plumbing
+Routable with log plumbing (either with LoggingExtras or otherwise)

 Always printed to stderr (by `ConsoleLogger`)
-(This is important for making unix commandline tools that pipe together)

 ]
 .col[